danego/portfolio/README.md

 * One recent addition is the animation of the circular icon elements around the profile photo.
 The animation is done manually by increasing the index of each icon in a _setInterval_.
 By changing the index the positioning directive recalculates the new position in degrees, then in cartesian, then in CSS position values.

+### Diagonal / Gradient Background ###
+* I decided to continue the thematic look of the new diagonal line on the home page by adding a matching grey background on the other pages.
+Because of the page setup it was not a direct process to add the background to each page separately (although it definitely is possible by passing around height values).
+Consequently, when switching between the two differently sized pages, the diagonal background would pop and slide into place during and continuing after the animation.
+To combat this I decided to add a _canDeactivate_ route guard which removes the background class upon route change and adds it back in after the duration of the page slide animation.

 ***
 ## Attributions ##